MicrosoftDocs/windows-itpro-docs/windows/keep-secure/event-error-codes-windows-defender-advanced-threat-protection.md

 <tr>
 <td>45</td>
 <td>Failed to register and to start the event trace session [%1].
 Error code: %2</td>
 <td>An error occurred on service startup while creating ETW session.
-This cause service start-up failure.</td>
+This caused service start-up failure.</td>
 <td>If this error persists, contact Support.</td>
 </tr>
 <tr>
 <td>46</td>
 <td>Failed to register and start the event trace session [%1] due to lack of resources.
 Error code: %2.
 This is most likely because there are too many active event trace sessions.
 The service will retry in 1 minute.</td>
 <td>An error occurred on service startup while creating ETW session due to lack of resources.
-The service started and running but doesn’t report any sensors event until the ETW session is started.</td>
+The service started and is running, but will not report any sensor event until the ETW session is started.</td>
-<td>No action required. the service will try to start the session every minutes.</td>
+<td>No action required.
+The service will try to start the session every minute.</td>
 </tr>
 <tr>
 <td>47</td>